fusion44/fort-bitcoin-gql/README.md

 Open http://localhost:8000/graphql to explore the available queries via GraphiQL.

+## RabbitMQ
+For Celery you'll have to run a Broker which keeps background tasks going.
+Easiest way is to run RabbitMQ via Docker:
+- _docker pull rabbitmq_
+- _docker run --name rabbitmq --hostname fbtc-rabbitmq --restart=unless-stopped -d -p 5672:5672 -p 15672:15672 -v /chose/your/path/logs:/data/log -v /chose/your/path/data:/data/mnesia rabbitmq_
+- open _config.ini_ and adjust _celery\_broker\_url_.
+If you run it on localhost and you kept the standard port  of _5672_ you can just keep the value at _amqp://localhost//_

+There are other options than RabbitMQ, see the [docs](http://docs.celeryproject.org/en/latest/getting-started/brokers/)

+## Celery
+Run celery in screen or two new terminals.
+Make sure the virtual environment is applied and your are in the base folder of the project before running these commands.
+- _celery worker -A backend --concurrency=4_
+- _celery -A backend beat -l debug --scheduler django_celery_beat.schedulers:DatabaseScheduler_

 ## License

 This project is licensed under the MPL 2.0 License - see the [LICENSE](LICENSE) file for details